A Complexity-Brightness Correlation in Gamma Ray Bursts: Brightness Dependent Correlations in the Average Time Profile

-We can make a bet that no one 3-parametric expression will fit the ATP on such a broad time interval except for the SE.
-Note, that our SE fit is in fact ``2.5-parametric'', i.e. the third parameter, multiplier $\beta$, just accounts for an uncertainty associated with first 64 ms bin of ATP, assumed to be close to 1 and its best fit value is actually always close to 1 and therefore we do not give the $\beta$-values.
+Probably, there is no 3-parameter expression which would fit the ATP on such a broad time interval except for the SE.
+Note, that our SE fit is in fact a ``2.5-parameter'' fit, i.e., the third parameter, the multiplier $\beta$, just accounts for the uncertainty associated with the first 64 ms bin of the ATP assumed to be close to 1.
+The best fit value of $\beta$ is actually always close to 1 and therefore we do not give the $\beta$-values.

 Summarizing the issue, we state that the stretched exponentiality of the ATP is probably not exact.
 However, with the existing statistics we do not see any statistically significant deviations.
-The SE is a natural distribution shape involving a wide range of time scales occurring in very different classes of phenomena (Ching 1991; Jensen, Paladin, \& Vulpiani 1992).
+The SE is a natural distribution shape in very different classes of physical phenomena when a wide range of time scales are involved (Ching 1991; Jensen, Paladin, \& Vulpiani 1992).
 Therefore we believe that our choice of SE as the fitting expression is not only efficient but also meaningful.

-The procedures of measurement of SE time constants of ATP and estimates of statistical errors follow SPS97.
-They are described in more details in Appendix B.
+The procedures of measurement of the SE time constants of the ATP and estimates of statistical errors follow SPS97.
+They are described in more detail in Appendix B.